zaxguo/p1-kernel/docs/exp6/rpi-os.md

     bl     memzero
 ```

+pg_dir is the virtual base address of the pgtables.
+Its actual value is set by the linker.
+Refer to the linker script (e.g. linker-qemu.ld) for details.

 Next, we clear the initial page tables area.
 An important thing to understand here is where this area is located (x0) and how do we know its size (x1)?

 * Initial page tables area is defined in the [linker script](https://github.com/fxlin/p1-kernel/blob/master/src/exp6/src/linker.ld#L20) - this means that we are allocating the spot for this area in the kernel image itself.